Zur Hauptnavigation springen Zur Suche springen Zum Seiteninhalt springen Zum Footer springen

 11. FAO (Food and Agriculture Organization of the United Nations)

-12. FCDO (Foreign, Commonwealth and Development Office)
+12. FCDO (Foreign, Commonwealth and Development Office of the United Kingdom)

 15. KfW Entwicklungsbank

-16. LIFt (Livelihoods and Food Security Funds, Myanmar)
+16. LIFT (Livelihoods and Food Security Funds, Myanmar)

 17. Ministry of Foreign Affairs of the Czech Republic (MFA)